amilendra/llvm-project/README.md

 This repo also contains a `h2blb_utils` directory that contains a script that can be used to reset the tags referenced in the book so that they point to the relevant commits after an LLVM rebase for instance.

+Note: This repository is aggressively rebased (force-push) to keep an easy-to-follow commit history for the H2BLB backend (the backend built in the LLVM Code Generation book).
+In other words, if you want a stable version of LLVM use the [official LLVM repository](https://github.com/llvm/llvm-project), not this repository!

 Below follows the original README.md